projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 platform and per usage scenario, rather than one binary for all scenarios.

-The hypervisor binary is generated based on Kconfig configuration settings.
-Instructions about these settings can be found in :ref:`getting-started-hypervisor-configuration`.
+The hypervisor binary is generated based on configuration settings in XML files.
+Instructions about customizing these settings can be found in :ref:`getting-started-hypervisor-configuration`.

 One binary for all platforms and all usage scenarios is currently not